WGeckle80/enee101-robot-hand-control/README.md

 ## Usage

 Acquire the robot hand from Dr. Romel Gomez at UMD (with permission of course), or build your own.
-I do not currently know if build instructions are provided online.
+Unfortunately, build instructions are currently not developed.
 If tangible results aren't a requirement, or the Arduino code is modified to work with your own project, then the minimum requirement is an Arduino.